sitespeedio/sitespeed.io/docs/documentation/browsertime/index.md

 But we want to [support Opera (on Android)](https://github.com/tobli/browsertime/issues/150)  and when(?!) iOS Safari supports WebDriver we will add that too.

 ## How does it work
 Browsertime uses Selenium NodeJS to drive the browser.
-It starts the browser, load a URL, executes configurable Javascripts to collect metrics, collect a HAR file.
+It starts the browser, loads a URL, then executes configurable JavaScripts to collect both metrics and a HAR file.

-To get the HAR from Firefox we use the [HAR Export Trigger](https://github.com/firebug/har-export-trigger) and Chrome we use [Chrome-HAR](https://github.com/sitespeedio/chrome-har) to parse the timeline log and generate the HAR file.
+To get the HAR from Firefox, we use the [HAR Export Trigger](https://github.com/firebug/har-export-trigger) and in Chrome we use [Chrome-HAR](https://github.com/sitespeedio/chrome-har) to parse the timeline log and generate the HAR file.

-Oh and you can run your own Selenium script before (<code>--preScript</code>) and after (<code>--postScript</code>) a URL is accessed so you can login/logout or do whatever you want.
+Oh, and you can run your own Selenium script before (<code>--preScript</code>) and after (<code>--postScript</code>) a URL is accessed, so you can log in/log out or do whatever you want.

 # Speed Index and video
-It's easiest to run [our ready made Docker container](https://hub.docker.com/r/sitespeedio/browsertime/) to be able to record a video and calculate SpeedIndex because then you get all dependencies needed for free to run [VisualMetrics](https://github.com/WPO-Foundation/visualmetrics).
+It's easiest to run [our ready-made Docker container](https://hub.docker.com/r/sitespeedio/browsertime/) to be able to record a video and calculate Speed Index because then you get all dependencies needed for free to run [VisualMetrics](https://github.com/WPO-Foundation/visualmetrics).

 The default video will include a timer and showing when the metrics happens, but you can turn that off using <code>--videoRaw</code>.

 <img src="https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docs/img/video-example.gif">

 ## Test using Docker
-You can build and test changes using Docker locally.
+You can build and test changes using Docker locally:

 ~~~
 $ docker build -t sitespeedio/browsertime .